 Introduction to Capacitance

 Let’s look at a pure AC signal.
-These images are generated using tinkercad.
+I’m generating these images using tinkercad.

 Now, let’s rectify this signal.
-The voltage is not going negative, but we do have a little bit of “Ripple” effect that we need to smooth out.
+The voltage is not going negative, however, we do have a little bit of “Ripple” effect.
+We should smooth this out.

-We will place a 10 MicroFarad capacitor on the output of the rectifier, and you will see that we have a nearly pure DC output now, even though our source is 60Hz AC.
+At this point, we will place a 10 MicroFarad capacitor on the output of the rectifier.
+You will see that we have a nearly pure DC output now, even though our source is 60Hz AC.

 Calculations

 Sometimes, it becomes necessary to make a certain capacitance value from various capacitors that you may have laying around your shop.
 Let’s look at how we would calculate a certain capacitance value from multiple capacitors that are connected together in series or in parallel.
-Calculating capacitance is different than calculating resistance.
+It’s important to realize that calculating capacitance is different than calculating resistance.

 When calculating capacitors in parallel, we just add the values together.
 Here is an example:

 Here, there are three capacitors in parallel.
 These are 22pf capacitors.
 For capacitors in parallel, we simply add the values together to derive the total capacitance.
-In this case our total capacitance is 66pf.
+Obviously, in this case our total capacitance is 66pf.

 When using capacitors in series, things are a little bit more complicated.
 Let’s look at another example using the same 22pf capacitors.